 National and regional planning.
 Village planning.
 Patterns of urban and rural land uses.
 Industrial development and decentralisation.
 Responsibilities of Commonwealth, State and Local Governments for planning policies.
 Regional development committees.
 Citizen participation in planning.
 National Capital cities.
 Studio and field exercises in the preparation of a regional planning scheme for (a) a rural area and (b) a metropolis.

-Tamiment Institute.
-The Future Metropolis. ed. by L. Rodwin, Constable, London, 1962.
+Rodwin, L. ed.
+The Future Metropolis.
+Constable, London, 1962.